HOW THE TOUR WORKS

-The Nai Nami Tour is a 3-hours storytelling experience – guided by former street children – with a personal guide for every attendee, including lunch and soft drinks for Ksh.
-3,500 per person only.
-After meeting at Hilton Hotel, your guides will take you to their former home: the bustling streets of Downtown.
+The Nai Nami Tour is a 3-hours storytelling walking experience – guided by former street children – with a personal guide for every participant (max. two guests per guide), including lunch and soft drinks for Ksh.
+3,500 (USD 35) per person only.
+After meeting at Hilton Hotel, your guides will take you to their former home: the bustling streets of downtown in the city centre.
 This is the side of the city centre where the real local life is taking place and you wouldn’t go by yourself.
 Railway Station, Kariakor market, OTC, River Side, just to mention a few sites.
-There, your guides will share their life stories and show you how they survived in those streets you are going to see.
+There, your guides will share their life stories and show you how they survived on those streets.
 You will have the opportunity to visit a hidden market where the locals hustle and you will also have lunch at a Kibanda to exchange and ask all your questions about street life.

 All our tours are offered in English.

-To book a Nai Nami Tour, just go to “Book your Walk” on our website and fill in the form at least 24 hours in advance.
-Then we will get back to you to organise your tour and to share with you all the details (meeting point, preparation, payment etc.).
+To book a Nai Nami Tour, just click on the red “Book your Walk” button on our website and follow the steps in the pop-up window.
+Once we confirm your booking, you will receive an email with all the details (meeting point, preparation, contact details).

 Yes you can.
 Please read our cancellation policy.